 What happens when a perfect Florida swim turns into a fight for your life from a 9-foot alligator grabbing onto your arm ?
 In this riveting encore episode, Masters Swimmer Rachael Lilienthal takes us stroke by stroke through ...

-What does it take to win national swimming titles while working chaotic ER shifts and raising a family?
-In this encore episode which has over 5,000 downloads of the audio version and over 4,000 views on YouTube interview, it ...
+What does it take to win national swimming titles while working chaotic ER shifts and raising a competitive family?
+In this encore episode, we sit down with masters legend and ER physician Kurt Dixon to unpack the habits, min...

 In an encore presentation, we sit down with Dr. Colleen Hacker, Olympic mental performance consultant and author of Achieving Excellence: Mastering Mindset for Peak Performance in Sport and Life, to unpack the real tools cham...